Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     > **Info**: This page shows a list of subscriptions and their coverage type.
 You can use this page to find subscriptions that are not covered by Microsoft Defender for Cloud and help you identify “shadow IT” subscriptions.

-8. Go back to the **Overview** page, and look at the **Secure Posture** tile, you can see your current score along with the number of completed controls and recommendations.
+8. Go back to the **Overview** page, and look at the **Security posture** tile, you can see your current score along with the number of completed controls and recommendations.
 Clicking on this tile will redirect you to a drill-down view across subscriptions.

     ![Overview: Secure Score tile](../images/M1-T1-S8.png)

     > **Info**: The higher the score, the lower the identified risk level.

 9. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
-This tile shows the following standards which are **Azure Security Benchmark(2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.
+This tile shows the following standards which are **Microsoft cloud Security benchmark (2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.

      > Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.